 Set Classroom Rules for Proper Behavior

-First things first: you have to set ground rulesOpens in a new tab. for the class.
+First things first: you have to set ground rules for the class.
 This way, you and your students can be on the same page regarding the type of behaviors that are acceptable and unacceptable in the classroom.

 How To Properly Set Classroom Rules